EdinbR/EdinbR.github.io/_posts/2018-07-25-august-meeting-CurtisKephart.markdown

 So, Curtis will be discussing some cool features added recently for:

-**RMarkdown in production**
+**R Markdown in production** (slides [here](https://github.com/EdinbR/edinbr-talks/raw/master/2018-08-15/CurtisKephart_RStudio_markdown_community_EdinbR.pdf))

->RMarkdown is a simple tool to mix your code (R, Python, Bash, etc.), results, and prose in a single document.
+>R Markdown is a simple tool to mix your code (R, Python, Bash, etc.), results, and prose in a single document.
 In this talk we review a few extensions of this tool to make your data science workflow more efficient and your output more useful. <br/>
  * _Deploy to html, pdf, word, ppt, blogdown, bookdown and much more._
- * _RMarkdown Notebooks - Interact with and develop your document as you develop it._
+ * _R Markdown Notebooks - Interact with and develop your document as you develop it._
  * _HTMLWidgets - Embedding interactive JavaScript visualizations in your R Markdown doc is easy._
  * _Parameterized markdown documents - specify parameters to customize and further automate your analysis._
  * _FlexDashboards - Embedding interactivity (Shiny Apps) in R Markdown documents._